abrah926/holbertonschool-printf/README.md

-Certainly!
-Here's the clean version of the README file:
 Custom printf Project

 This repository contains a custom implementation of the printf function in C. The project is part of the Holberton School curriculum, aimed at deepening the understanding of variadic functions, string manipulation, and formatted output.